lowRISC/opentitan/hw/ip/rv_core_ibex/dv/README.md

----
-title: "Ibex RISC-V Core Wrapper DV document"
+# Ibex RISC-V Core Wrapper DV document
----

 ## Goals
   * Verify compliance with the RISC-V specifications used by OpenTitan.